01 of 07

 The newest home heating (and cooling) technology is the heat pump.
 Using technology that is similar to an air conditioner, heat pumps extract heat from one source and deposit it in another using an indoor air handler and outdoor pump unit that circulates refrigerant.
 Some systems extract heat from outdoor air, while ground-loop geothermal systems extract heat from the earth using a ground-loop pipe.

 Above-ground heat pumps are often known as mini-split or ductless systems.
 Many of these systems are reversible, providing heat when the weather is cool, and air conditioning when the weather is hot.
-The EPA states that a heat pump can save 30 to 70 percent on home heating costs and 20 to 50 percent on home cooling costs when compared to other systems.
+The EPA states that a heat pump can save 30% to 70% on home heating costs and 20% to 50% on home cooling costs when compared to other systems.
 Originally quite expensive, heat pumps have become more affordable as above-ground systems have been perfected.